lammps/lammps/doc/src/processors.rst

 will choose the number of cores in that dimension of the node's sub-grid.
-As with Px,Py,Pz, it will do this based on the size and shape of the global simulation box so as to minimize the surface-to-volume ratio of each processor's sub-domain.
+As with Px,Py,Pz, it will do this based on the size and shape of the global simulation box so as to minimize the surface-to-volume ratio of each processor's subdomain.

 .. note::